 Watch the Warranty Period

 As with any project, you should review the contract and bond forms.
 This is especially true in design-build construction.
 When the Design Build Institute developed their new bond forms, they consulted both the National Association of Surety Bond Producers and The Surety and Fidelity Association of America to get feedback and receive their endorsement which was a great idea.
 Unfortunately, one of the takeaways was that the longest warranty that could be obtained was about five years.
 Therefore, their bond forms allow up to a five-year warranty.
 That is the equivalent of asking how far Aaron Rodgers can throw and expecting your favorite college QB to do the same.
-It’s possible for some but shouldn’t be expected.
-Bond companies are hesitant to go longer than three years for most contractors and two years is the norm.
+It’s possible for some but should not be expected.
+Bond companies are hesitant to go longer than three years for most contractors and two years is the standard.
 You can read more about that on our maintenance bond page.
 A best practice would be to negotiate two years or less on any project delivery method.

+Design Build projects can be complicated by providing surety bonds for them should not be.
 If you are a contractor who needs a surety bond and someone with the expertise to help you, contact MG Surety today!